 Neste's strategic choices in fuels and renewable solutions guide the company's raw material research.
-The majority of Neste's EUR 41 million R&D expenditure is spent on research into renewable feedstocks.
+The majority of Neste's EUR 48 million R&D expenditure is spent on research into renewable raw materials.

-It is our goal to increase and expand the raw material pool.
+It is our goal to expand our portfolio of raw materials.
 We have achieved the capability to use only waste and residues in our renewable diesel production.
-We have already succeeded in expanding the feedstock selection available for renewable diesel to more than 10 raw materials.
-There are several promising feedstocks, but the greatest challenge is their sufficiency, and financial profitability on industrial scale.
+We have already succeeded in expanding our portfolio of reneable raw materials to contain more than 10 raw materials.
+There have several promising renewable raw materials in our sight, but the greatest challenge is their sufficiency, and financial profitability on industrial scale.